-- You must fit properly the Mask for effective filtering.
+- The mask must fit properly for effective filtering.

-- If breathing becomes difficult or other distress occurs, leave work area immediately.
+- If breathing becomes difficult or other distress occurs, leave work area immediately and remove the mask.

-- Facial characteristics such as hais and beards may reduce the effectiveness of this mask.
+- Facial characteristics and facial hair may reduce the effectiveness of the mask.

-- Inspected the mask before each use to check there are no holes in breathing zone and no damage.
+- Inspect the mask before each use to ensure there are no holes in breathing zone and no damage to the mask.

-- Unfollowing all instructions and limitations of use of this Mask could reduce his effectiveness and could result in sickness or death.
+- Failing to follow all instructions and limitations of use for the mask can reduce the masks effectiveness and could result in sickness or death.